muldjord/occurity/README.md

     * Test color: White

 ### Getting and compiling VisuTest
 Open a terminal on the Pi and run the following commands.
 This will fetch the VisuTest source code and compile it.
-When it's compiled, you need to install the fonts you wish to use (read below).
 ```
 $ cd
 $ git clone https://github.com/muldjord/visutest.git